|Definition:||The process to be used to recognize one of our faculty members each year as the Harry E. Brakebill

 The University shall provide funds to allow a substantial award and meaningful recognition in honor of the Brakebill award recipient.

-The following defines the process used at Cal State San Marcos to recognize one of our faculty each year as the Harry E. Brakebill Distinguished Professor.
+The following defines the process used at California State University San Marcos to recognize one of our faculty each year as the Harry E. Brakebill Distinguished Professor.

 Spring: Call for candidates for the Faculty Awards Selection Committee.
 Committee selection shall be part of the Academic Senate election process.

 First week April: Distribution of information on the Brakebill Award, the timeline, and the nomination process by the Academic Senate office.

 Third Week May: Last day to nominate for the Brakebill Award.
 Nominations due in Academic Senate Office no later than the last day of the semester.